alex-page/move-assigned-issue-column/README.md

 }
 ```

-> Note: Replace `🎒 Backlog` with your project name and `To do` with your project column.
+> Note: Replace `🎒 Backlog` with your project name and `In progress` with your project column.

 ## Release history